tmgthb/Autonomous-Agents/README.md

 Autonomous Agents was [defined](#autonomousagentdefinition)  by Franklin & Graesser in 1996 as: "a system situated within and **a part of an environment** that **senses** that environment and **acts** on it, over **time**, in pursuit of its own **agenda** and so as to effect what it senses in the future."

-Positive aspects:
+Good:
-- The defintion is not defined by the technology used, such as Generative AI.
+- Technological approach agnostic.
-- Leaves aside controvertial aspects about consciousness and human-level intelligence.
+- Non-controversial definition: leaves aside Consiousness & definition of AGI.

-Negative aspects:
+Negative:
-- Lacks aspect of Generalization between tasks/objectives/embodiments
+- Lacks aspects about generalization: tasks/objectives/embodiments.
-- Lacks aspect of communication with Language
+- Vague about human communication and cognitition.

 ---